To Every Woman Who Doesn’t Wait for a Knight but a Sword…

 - She’s passionate about what she does.
-It makes putting time and effort to her work pleasurable, and not seem like a chore.
+It makes putting time and effort into her work pleasurable, and not seem like a chore.

 - She’s aware of her thoughts, feelings, needs, wants and wishes.
-Self-awareness lets her reconnect with her inner self & to fulfil her true potential.
+Self-awareness lets her reconnect with her inner self & to fulfill her true potential.

-- There is no point of dwelling over the past; no matter how bad, ugly or maybe great it was.
-She learns from her past experiences, dreams about a better tomorrow and lives in the moment.
+- There is no point in dwelling on the past; no matter how bad, ugly or maybe great it was.
+She learns from her past experiences, dreams of a better tomorrow and lives in the moment.

 - She let goes of the need for approval.
 It is her life, and she surely doesn’t want to end up living it for other people.
 She deserves to live the life SHE wants.
 She doesn’t need anyone to approve or validate of her life choices.